 Image depicting how customers can use Birdeye to send automated review requests

-Remember, asking for reviews isn’t an one-and-done process.
+Remember, asking for reviews isn’t a one-and-done process.
 If the customer has signed up for your email newsletter, always include a CTA to review your customer service or new product line or service.
 Never forget to offer an incentive to increase customer reviews and build loyalty gently.

 You can also offer discounts or rewards for customers who are not quick to respond to your reminders.